ben-barnard/BLE_Logger/README.md

 # BLE_Logger
 An Offline BLE Beacon Proximity Logger

 Project developed to detect and log whether a wearable BLE beacon comes within range, for the purposes of research.
+Emphasis is on reliability, versatility, and being able to use inexpensive components.

-Yes - I know - it would be much easier to use WiFi/LoRa/ESP-NOW and MQTT, but this application is intended for situations where you have mains power but no wireless options.
+Yes - I know - it would be much easier to use WiFi/LoRa/ESP-NOW and MQTT, but this application is intended for situations where you have mains power but no wireless options (beyond Bluetooth, of course).

 ## Install ESP32 for Arduino
 There's a <a href="https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/" target="_blank">good tutorial</a> to do this by randomnerdtutorials.
 If you follow my BOM, you will want to select the model "DOIT ESP32 DEVKIT V1".